Estimated Reading Time : 2 minutes

 2. Lomo Saltado

-The perfect blend of Creole and Asian influences, lomo saltado combines strips of beef with onion, tomato, and chili, all sautéed in soy sauce.
+The perfect blend of Creole cuisine and Asian influence, lomo saltado features strips of beef with onion, tomato, and chili, all stir-fried in soy sauce.

-Served with fries and rice, this dish offers the best of both worlds in every bite.
+Served with French fries and rice, this dish gives you the best of both worlds in every bite.

-A delicious stir-fried beef tenderloin always makes Peruvians happy.
+A delicious Lomo Saltado always makes Peruvians happy.

 Main Course